 The business, focused primarily on COVID-19, severe asthma and COPD, discovers and develops novel therapies for respiratory disease.
 Its primary drug is SNG001, inhaled interferon beta, which is being investigated as a treatment for COVID-19.

 Leveraging its scientific and clinical facilities at Southampton General Hospital, the Company uses in vitro and ex vivo models to progress opportunities into clinical development.
-The BioBank of human samples is used in these models to increase confidence in the likelihood of successful drug development.
+Its differentiating human biology BioBank platform of human tissue samples is used in these models to increase confidence in the likelihood of successful drug development.

 Synairgen is quoted on AIM (LSE: SNG).